Viktor558/yt-video-link-finder/README.md

 In order to run them you have to install python (which you probably know just saying...)

 What's new in 1.7?
 - A save-links-to-file feature which allow the title and link of the video that you have been searching for to save in a file named "savedLinks.txt" in the same directory as the script.
+Tis feature is disabled by default in the options.txt file.

 What's new in 1.4?
 - An Auto-play feature which allows the video that you have been searching for to opens up in (your default) browser.